Bring out your inner mad scientist: experiment with unique spirits + meat cuts

 The beauty of this hike in the Limietberg Nature Reserve is that it’s rewarding from the very start.
 The path follows the river up the valley, and when it veers up onto the hill, you have amazing views of the surrounding mountain peaks.
 Once you turn up into the kloof, you’ll walk through the magical indigenous riverine forest.
 There are swimming spots dotted along the way with the last two pools being well worth the extra effort.

-FAUNA AND FLORA TO KEEP AN EYE OUT FOR
+KEEP AN EYE OUT FOR FAUNA AND FLORA

 Fauna: We spotted a multitude of frogs as they dove cover in the water, one enormous toad and a glimpse of fish in the pools.
 A large bird of prey hunted on the other side of the valley as we walked and we spotted a few smaller birds nearby.
 There are baboons in the area, but we’ve never seen them along this hike.

 Flora: You'll find indigenous mountain fynbos that turns into a riverine forest in the kloof's wetter parts.
 Some fellow hikers pointed out disas alongside the very top waterfall so keep your eye out for these special flowers.

 Pro-tip for all hikers: This is definitely a summer hike.
 The river can become difficult to cross during winter and you won’t want to miss out on the swimming (although the water can be pretty icy even in summer).

 Permit: There is a limited number of permits available every day – this stops the hike from being too crowded and manages human impact on the reserve.
 You need to book for at least two people.
 You can contact CapeNature on +27 (0)21 483 0190 to book a permit or online via capenature.co.za.

 Swimming costumes: There are some fantastic pools to swim in along the way and right at the end.
 You'll be happy to know that there are tons of hiking trails with Instagram-worthy waterfalls and rock pools to discover.